TobiPeterG/deckifier/README.md

 # deckifier
-A script for gamescope-session on OpenSUSE Aeon
+A script for gamescope-session on Yuga Linux

 Based on https://github.com/lostalejandro/deckifier